oceanprotocol/docs/predictoor/README.md

 ## Predictoor Parameters
 The [Predictoor Parameters page](pdr-parameters.md) will provide you with details on many topics such as incentives, feed costs, and deployed feeds.

 You can find details about Oasis, Testnet, Mainnet, and how to bridge your OCEAN here.

+## FAQ

+The [FAQ page](pdr-faq.md) has frequently asked questions about Predictoor.

 ## Connect with Us
 If you want to talk to other Predictoors, Traders, and contributors to this ecosystem, [join us on Discord](https://discord.gg/TnXjkR5).